evanjarrett/discordFM/README.md

  * Edit `config.ini` and replace XXX with your information

- * Open the python shell and run
+ * Open the command prompt and type:
     ```
     python -m pip install -r requirements.txt
     ```
- * Run discordfm.py
+ * Run discordfm.py (double click on Windows)